jweber/WcfClientProxyGenerator/README.md

 With normal Service Reference or ChannelFactory instantiated clients, care must be taken to abort and recreate the client in the event that a communication fault occurs.
 The goal of this project is to provide an easy-to-use method of creating WCF clients that are self healing and tolerant of temporary network communication errors while still being as transparently useable as default WCF clients.

+Generated proxies fully support the C# 5 async/await syntax for service contracts that define `Task` based async operations.
+Automatic extension of non-async ready service contracts with full async support can be created through use of the [`WcfClientProxy.CreateAsyncProxy<T>()`](README.md#async-support) factory method.

 Installation
 ------------